VEuPathDB/OAuth2Server/README.md

       approved client domain list; by default, client redirect domains must be contained in the approved list

+* **includeUserInfoWithToken (Boolean, optional, default: true)**: whether to include the Authenticator user information as supplemental properties on Token Request responses.
+If true, the properties of the JSON object returned by Authenticator.getUserInfo() will be added to the Token response JSON object.
+Since the OAuth 2.0 spec requires values to be strings, any Object or Array values will have the string values "[Object]" and "[Array]" respectively, and numbers and literals will be sent as strings (i.e. wrapped in quotes).

 There is a sample config file at:
 &lt;project&gt;/EuPathDB/src/main/webapp/WEB-INF/OAuthSampleConfig.json